mnelson-1/Nelson_Marvelous-DSA_HW02-SparseMatrix/README.md

 performs addition
 performs subtraction
 performs multiplication
+depending on what operation you want to perform

 ## Requirements
-Python compiler (interpreter): depending on your machine specifications python or python3 is required for this program.
+Python compiler (interpreter): depending on your machine's specifications, python or python3 is required for this program.
 Use python --version to check the version of python on your machine.

 ## How to Use

 ## Installation

-You will need to clone the repository of the project from Github.
+You'll need to go ahead and clone the project repository from Github.
 This will contain the simple shell program and all of its dependencies.

 ```
 git clone https://github.com/mnelson-1/Nelson_Marvelous-DSA_HW02-SparseMatrix.git